ruppinlab/madhitter/README.md

    -r=3 --alpha=1
 ```

-- `--use_log_scale` In some cases, the data files might represent the expression level using log-scale values.
+- `--use_log_scale` In some cases, the data files might represent the expression level using values on a log-2 scale, which is conventional in studies of gene expression.
 This flag handles that.

 - `--use_absolute_model` This flag flips an alternate model where we want a set of genes that have local solutions of size at most *ALPHA*.
 (so the `--alpha` flag will not reflect the additive error anymore.)